 Article Overview: Death Valley National Park Itinerary, Visiting Death Valley National Park

 Call me a desert rat.
-No, AI hasn’t evolved to letting rodents write their own stories (yet).
 I’m a human born in, of, and around the desert southwest of the United States.
 Perhaps nowhere on earth feels more like my mothership than the otherworldly arid expanse when I’m visiting Death Valley National Park.

 Death Valley’s name seems to shove our mortality in our faces.
 We tend to notice the more terrorizing names, like Dante’s View, Hell’s Gate, Devil’s Golf Course, and Furnace Creek.
 But did you know there are also a Shoreline (Butte), castle, waterfalls, and a place so colorful it’s named after an artist’s palette?

 To me, there’s an honesty about the desert.
 A desire to thrive in what seems like unsurvivable conditions.
 It’s one of the lowest places in the world but can take you to the ultimate highs.
 A place even NASA uses to replicate the surface of Mars and where George Lucas got two droids lost in the sand dunes during Star Wars.